CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ### Compositional constraints

-Any standard PepAD amino acid can also have its own count range:
+Any amino acid can also have its own count range:

 ```text
 N_<AA>_MIN = integer